Microgreen Farming in Pune: Cost, Profit & Setup Guide

 Storage & Packaging Tips

 Store at 2–8°C; microgreens keep 5–7 days.
 Pack in clamshells or boxes with a tissue to absorb moisture.
 Label with harvest date.
 Deliver quickly for best freshness.
+For full storage protocols including variety-specific shelf life, see our complete microgreens storage guide.

 Best Microgreens to Grow in Pune